Pieter van der Aa: Career

 Pieter van der Aa began his career at Leiden in 1683 as a Latin trade publisher, publishing classical texts pertaining to medicine and science.
 As he progressed, he began to publish atlases and maps, compiling numerous multi-volume collections of works.
+Many of these works were assembled from plates acquired from other cartographers rather than engraved by van der Aa himself.

 His ambition to become Leiden's most famous printer was fulfilled in 1715 with his appointment to head printer for the city and its university.

-One of Pieter van der Aa's largest compilations relates to the history of Italy and Sicily, an area of immense personal interest.
-Though he took credit for many of his compilations, several, such as the Dutch collection of travels to the East and West Indies, were admittedly simple improvements to others' works.
+One of van der Aa's largest compilations relates to the history of Italy and Sicily, an area of immense personal interest.
+Though he took credit for many of his compilations, several, such as the Dutch collection of travels to the East Indies and West Indies, were admittedly simple improvements to others' works.

+Galerie Agréable du Monde

+Van der Aa's publishing career culminated in the illustrated atlas Galerie Agréable du Monde.
+Issued in sixty-six parts and containing more than 3,000 plates, the work brought together maps, city views, and scenes of peoples and places from around the world.
+The plates depicted a wide range of subjects including landscapes, architecture, costumes, and views of cities and monuments.

+Many of the engravings used in the atlas had originally been produced by other publishers.
+Van der Aa later acquired these plates and reused them in his own publications.
+He often added large decorative borders to the engravings before including them in the collection, a feature that gave the volumes a distinctive visual appearance.
+The atlas reflected van der Aa's broader publishing practice of compiling large illustrated works from existing cartographic and engraved material.

 Legacy

 The orchid genus Aa is said to be named after him by the botanist Heinrich Gustav Reichenbach because he was the printer for the Dutch botanist Paul Hermann's "Paradisus Batavus".
 Published posthumously in 1698, this explanation is disputed.